KB User's Guide - Documents Tab - Uploading Images and Other Attachments

 Create a Subfolder

 You may create a sub-folder(s) within the Document attachment folder, should you want to organize your attachments by kind, version, etc. Simply click on the link, Open doc XXXXXX attachment folder link.
 A pop up window will appear with Choose and Upload buttons.
 Below that, you will see a Folder name: text box.
 Enter the folder name of your choice there and click on the Create Folder button.
-The image below shows that the folder, "Wind_Turbine_Images" is about to be created in our Test KB document, number 30009.
+The image below shows that the folder, "Wind_Turbine_Images" is about to be created for this KB document, number 5722.

 - Multiple sub-folder levels are allowed in attachment folder and there is no limit to the number of levels.